CPSLabGU/LLFSMGenerate/README.md

-  vhdl                    A utility for generating VHDL source files from LLFSM definitions. clean                   Clean the generated source files from the machine. install                 Install the VHDL files into a specified directory.
+  vhdl                    A utility for generating VHDL source files from LLFSM definitions. clean                   Clean the generated source files from the machine. install                 Install the VHDL files into a specified directory. graph                   Generate a graphviz file (.dot) for the entire kripke structure.

   See 'llfsmgenerate help <subcommand>' for detailed help.
 ```